MantisVision/webUtils/docs/synchronizer.md

 const synchronizer = new VideoSync(TIMINGSRC.TimingObject);
 ```

 The synchronizer internally uses the provided ``TimingObject`` class to create its instances in order to match the timestamps among the given videos/RYSK objects. if some of the video starts to fall behind the time from the the ``TimingObject`` instance, the library first increases its playback rate and in case of a big time difference it jumps ahead to the correct timestamp.
-Reversed priciple apllies if the video is instead too fast.
+Reversed principle applies if the video is instead too fast.

 If the videos which should be synchronized are of different length, the longest one is played in its entirety while the rest stop at their last frame.
 If they are set to loop, they'll loop only once the longest video reaches its end.